 The Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the regular school day and through school Acts of Worship.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and RHSE lessons.
 Whether it is through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 As a church school, respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of those Different Faiths and Beliefs

 Saltwood is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity within the children.
-Our RE and PHSE teaching reinforce the teaching and tolerance of other faiths.
+Our RE and RHSE teaching reinforce the teaching celebrates all those with protected characteristics.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-We have a display board in school that celebrates the different cultrues within our school community.
 At Saltwood we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.